Tycho (lunar crater): Age and description

 The ramparts beyond the rim have a lower albedo than the interior for a distance of over a hundred kilometers, and are free of the ray markings that lie beyond.
 This darker rim may have been formed from minerals excavated during the impact.

 Its inner wall is slumped and terraced, sloping down to a rough but nearly flat floor exhibiting small, knobby domes.
+The infrared spectrum of pure crystalline plagioclase has been identified on the southeast wall and rim.
 The floor displays signs of past volcanism, most likely from rock melt caused by the impact.
 Detailed photographs of the floor show that it is covered in a criss-crossing array of cracks and small hills.
 The central peaks rise 1600 m above the floor, and a lesser peak stands just to the northeast of the primary massif.
+Anorthosite with a very low mafic abundance has been detected in the central peaks.

 Infrared observations of the lunar surface during an eclipse have demonstrated that Tycho cools at a slower rate than other parts of the surface, making the crater a "hot spot".
 This effect is caused by the difference in materials that cover the crater.